Compression levels commonly available

 20 - 30 mmHg – Firm Compression

 40 - 50 mmHg – RX

-As you can see, five different compression levels can be found on the market.
-Just because the compression level is higher, it doesn’t necessarily mean that it is more effective for you.
+You will find six different compression levels readily available.
+A higher compression level does not mean greater effectiveness for you.
 Depending on your needs – support during sports activities, prevention of the venous problems or treatment of severe venous problems symptoms – you will have to consider the different level of compression that is the best for you.